mfkiwl/snappergps-firmware/firmware_versions/snapper-pressure-sensor/README.md

 **LED patterns**

-If the pressure sensor daughter-board is correctly connected and the `SnapperGPS-PressureSensor` firmware is flashed, then the green LED will blink when the receiver is powered via USB.
+If the pressure-sensor daughter-board is correctly connected and the `SnapperGPS-PressureSensor` firmware is flashed, then the green LED will blink when the receiver is powered via USB.
-If the accelerometer daughter-board is incorrectly or not connected and the `SnapperGPS-PressureSensor` firmware is flashed, then the red LED will blink when the receiver is powered via USB.
+If the pressure-sensor daughter-board is incorrectly or not connected and the `SnapperGPS-PressureSensor` firmware is flashed, then the red LED will blink when the receiver is powered via USB.